 Before Burger King attempted to ruin this song, this was a favorite at high school dances in the '80s and '90s.
 "Melt With You" was a big hit for Modern English (another underrated band), and it came it came from one of the best albums (After the Snow) of the 80s.

 Still, the song is underrated.
 Teen love is not often taken seriously.
 But this song can be admired at any age.
 Now, if we can block images of char-broiled burgers from some fast food joint, this song could be really appreciated.

 Yes, I know, this is an extremely popular song, and it's hard to state it's underrated.
 However, when this powerful sound for the former Beatle does get lost by his other offering; especially one with lyrics about writing silly love songs (which was actually a jab at former band mate, John Lennon).

 Sir Paul never sounded finer!
 This is a great song to dedicate to your loved one on Valentine’s Day, your wedding, or anniversary..
 Everything about this song clicks: the singing, piano, guitar solos and, of course the lyrics.
 This song still sends goose bumps up your arm when you’re listening to it with your lover.
 So much so, that you may find yourself serenading to her with this particular song.

 There’s the ten.
 Some songs are known others are hidden gems.
 Either way, they were all compelling or fun to listen to.

 Here’s a list of other great love songs that didn’t make the list:

-• "Solace of You" – Living Colour (it can be interpreted as love song, inspirational, or political -- either way, the son of Danny Glover will keep you listening).
+- "Solace of You" by Living Colour (It can be interpreted as a love song, an inspirational song, or a political song—either way, the son of Danny Glover will keep you listening.)

-• "No Woman, No Cry" – Bob Marley and Wailers (actually it’s a political song, but still works as love song).
+- "No Woman, No Cry" by Bob Marley and Wailers (Actually, it’s a political song, but it still works as love song.)

-• "Love Me, Tender" and "Suspicious Minds" – Elvis Presley
+- "Love Me, Tender" and "Suspicious Minds" by Elvis Presley

 © 2019 Dean Traylor